apache/cordova-docs/www/docs/en/12.x-2025.01/guide/hybrid/plugins/index.md

 ```

 This creates a symbolic link instead of copying the plugin files, which enables you
 to work on your plugin and then simply rebuild the app to use your changes.
+You have to add the plugin after you added the platform, otherwise the link will not work.
+The link will also be lost, if you re-add a platform.
+If you do this you have to re-add the plugin.

 ## Validating a Plugin using Plugman